mozilla/activate.mozilla.community/_pages/pt-BR/webextensions.md

 Help contribute to the open web by running a WebExtensions workshop.
 This activity can also be run solo.

-1. Put an event team together
-2. Choose a date and secure a venue
+1. Read the [event guide](/pt-BR/eventguide) on how to set up an event page and how to organize an event.
-3. Choose whether this will be self-facilitated or co-facilitated with someone who has experience developing WebExtensions
+2. Choose whether this will be self-facilitated or co-facilitated with someone who has experience developing WebExtensions
-4. Set up the event on the Reps Portal ([instructions](https://wiki.mozilla.org/ReMo/SOPs/Event_hosting)).
-Please make sure the initiative is set to "MozActivate" and the functional area indicates "Add-ons".
-5. Get the word out!
+3. Get the word out!
 Invite your community to the event.
 If this activity is run together with a Campus Club, they can customize a flyer with your event information for print or electronic distribution.
-6. 2 - 3 days before the event, ask participants to complete the Pre-Event section on their own.
+4. 2 - 3 days before the event, ask participants to complete the Pre-Event section on their own.

 __Duration:__ For duration, we recommend 1 - 3 hours with 5+ attendees.
 However you may choose to run the workshop as a series over a shorter time but multiple days.